rsoares10-flutter/.github/profile/README.md

 <br />
 <!-- Profile description-->
 <P>I'm in love with Flutter.
 Since the first time I worked with it on mobile app development I knew it'd be a great tech.
-It turns building awesome UIs for WEB, desktop and mobile envs pretty easy and straightforward.</>
+It turns building UIs for WEB, desktop and mobile envs pretty easy and straightforward.
+When it comes to building awesome applications in a fast and consistent fashion, Flutter is my first option. </>

 <br />